ShinchanThakur/weather-app/README.md

 - Error handling

 ## Features
-Following features are available in this console app -
+Following features are available in this node app -

 ### 1. Get weather for your city
 You can get weather for your city using the following API -